webvpro/interview-app-shell/README.md

 ## Project Requirements
 App's purpose is to track near doomsday misses.
 By calling the /api/incoming endpoint, the app can get a response which includes all near earth objects (NEO) over a small date range (data pulled from NASA).
 The app will then display this data as follows:
+- Users can select from the number of days they wish to see (1,2,3, etc) ranging from 1 - the total number of days returned by the api
+- A selection of 1 will filter the data for only the first (earliest) day returned, a selection of 2 will filter for the earliest and the next earliest day, etc.
+- Default days selection is the total number of days returned by the api
+- Resulting beginning and end days based upon days selected should be presented to the user
 - The top of the application should present the user with aggregate information for the selected time range to include the following metrics:
   - Closest miss in miles based upon the selected time range
   - Fastest NEO in KPH based upon selected time range
   - Largest NEO in meters based upon selected time range
-- Users can select from a list of available dates to specify what they want the start date to be.
-- Users can select from a list of available dates to specify what they want the end date to be.
-- Default selection for start date is earliest date returned from the API.
-- Default selection for end date is the latest date returned from the API.
 - App will display a table where each row represents a single near earth object recorded between the beginning and end dates (inclusive)
   - Column 1 will be the NEO name
   - Column 2 will be the NEO close approach date